 - Keep current on advising requirements and resources by participating in advising development programs to enhance knowledge and skills.

 - Collaborate with liaisons in the CLAS Academic Advising Center to gain a broader understanding of university and degree requirements.

-- Seek assistance from Center liaisons as well as the Assistant Dean of Advising and Student Services when presented with advising challenges.
+- Seek assistance from Center liaisons as well as the Assistant Dean of Student Academic Services and Advising when presented with advising challenges.